dmbarbour/wikilon/docs/AwelonLang.md

         c w     =>  c           copies are equivalent [E] w d =>  d [E]       why swap first?

-In general, an Awelon system has discretion to perform such rewrites insofar as they do not affect program output, e.g. optimize the static link object.
-A runtime may support extended evaluation modes that automatically perform simplifying rewrites for performance or aesthetics.
-Finally, annotations may explicitly request certain optimizations for a block of code.
+A runtime has discretion to perform optimizations that are not visible in the evaluated result, such as optimizing the toplevel of a static link object, and performing escape analysis to optimize the contained blocks.
+Visible optimizations are accessible through annotations or via support for extended evaluation flags for the runtime.

-We aren't limited to local pattern-matching rewrites, which tend to be fragile because they depend on transitory structure.
+Pattern-matching rewrites tend to be fragile because they reference transitory structure.
 There are more robust optimization techniques with good results.
 For example, partial evaluation in Awelon is usually limited by inability to represent partial values.

 Evaluating with 'free variables' in the form of undefined words can help:

 * assume `A B C` words unused and undefined
 * evaluate `[C][B][A]function` to completion